Them- “Yep, I already knew that!”

 At some point in your career you will run into an employee who thinks they know just about everything.
 If you are in a management position, this can single-handedly be the most difficult type of employee to manage.
-If you point out a flaw in what they are doing, they tend to crumble and take the criticism harshly.
-From there, they will become more difficult to work with and sometimes find ways to avoid being criticized, such as making excessive excuses or shifting the blame.
+If you point out a flaw in what they are doing, they tend to crumble, take the criticism harshly, and maybe even file a complaint to human resources.
+After initial conflict, these kinds of employees have the potential to become more difficult to work with by finding ways to avoid being criticized through excessive excuses or shifting the blame.

 Most importantly though, the irrational employee can become that rotten person who ruins the whole team culture.
 Frances Geoghegan, Managing Director of Healing Holidays supporting this position by stating “A toxic environment can really affect an employee’s mental health and outlook on their job; it can make them question their worth and job security, which often makes them feel like they would be happier in another company.”
 Hence, irrational employees is not only a culture issue, but can become a retention one if managers are not careful.

 Rotten People Can Ruin The Entire Team Culture

 While these employees are difficult to handle, there are ways to handle them effectively.
 No, it does not consistent of immediately firing them, or telling them that the world is not flat, but providing a systematic system to help curve their irrational behavior.

 As a manager, I understand it’s fairly difficult not to explode at these types of employees.
 They are similar to the kid in the front of the classroom who thinks they know everything even when they answer questions wrong.